awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-mapping-template-reference.md

 Amazon API Gateway defines a set of variables and functions for working with models and mapping templates\.
 This document describes those functions and provides examples for working with input payloads\.

+ As mentioned in [Create Models and Mapping Templates for Request and Response Mappings](models-mappings.md), *mapping template* is a script expressed in [Velocity Template Language \(VTL\)](http://velocity.apache.org/engine/devel/vtl-reference-guide.html) and applied to the payload using [JSONPath expressions](http://goessner.net/articles/JsonPath/)\.
+The payload can have a data model according to the [JSON schema draft 4](https://tools.ietf.org/html/draft-zyp-json-schema-04)\.
+You must define the model in order to have API Gateway to generate a SDK or to enable basic request validation for your API\.
+You do not have to define any model to create a mapping template\.
+However, a model can help you create a template because API Gateway will generate a template blueprint based on a provided model\.

 **Topics**
 + [Accessing the $context Variable](#context-variable-reference)
 + [Accessing the $input Variable](#input-variable-reference)